Professor Javier Guitian

 Research Centres: Veterinary Epidemiology, Economics and Public Health

-Javier is a Professor of Veterinary Public Health and a member of the Veterinary Epidemiology and Public Health Group
+Javier is Professor of Veterinary Public Health within the Veterinary Epidemiology, Economics and Public Health Group in the Department of Pathobiology and Population Sciences, he leads the RVC Food Safety research group.

-Javier conducts applied public health research on a range of topics across the animal and human health spectrum, mostly focusing on zoonotic diseases and food safety.
-His work combines primary data generated through epidemiological studies in livestock and human populations and secondary data sources.
+Javier conducts applied research on a range of topics across the animal and human health spectrum, mostly focusing on zoonotic diseases and food safety.
+His work combines epidemiological studies in livestock and human populations and analysis of animal and public health surveillance data.
 Javier is involved in research in the UK, India, Rwanda, Jordan, Peru and Bolivia.
 Ongoing projects include:

 For a full list of publications click here.